sgbstats/caseXwhen/README.md

 but you I haven’t see the solution where you can specify the input and then the mapping to do it quicker.

 This leads to the function casexwhen where you specify of a vector input and mapping for speedier coding.

+## Syntax

+- input: A vector or scalar for the input values
+- map_in: A vector or scalar for the input for the mapping (Not used if map_df is specified)
+- map_out: A vector or scalar for the output for the mapping (Not used if map_df is specified)
+- lastelse: Optional.
+A value to output if there are no matches, if `NULL` then no matches will output `NA`.
+- map_df: Optional.
+A dataframe with the map_in as column 1 and map_out as column 2.
+When specified, takes priority over the specified input and output.

 ## Examples